Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Defining properties of Active Galactic Nuclei

 where the mean atomic weight is set to $\mu_{\rm HII}=0.5$, which corresponds to the fully ionized plasma or HII region.

 Inside the Bondi radius expressed by Eq.~\eqref{eq_Bondi_radius}, the accretion flow towards Sgr~A* is currently well-explained in the framework of radiatively-inefficient accretion flows (RIAFs).
-One of the models of RIAFs is an optically thin advection dominated accretion flow (ADAF), which is characterized by \textit{advective cooling} in comparison with standard accretion discs (see Chapter~\ref{Radiation_processes}), which cool efficiently down radiatively.
+One of the models of RIAFs is an optically thin advection dominated accretion flow (ADAF), which is characterized by \textit{advective cooling} in comparison with standard accretion disks (see Chapter~\ref{Radiation_processes}), which cool efficiently down radiatively.
 By advective cooling it is understood that the energy released via the flow viscosity is stored as entropy and essentially is transported inward by accretion.
 If we look at the flow element at the fixed radius from a rest frame, the material with larger entropy moves inward and is replaced by the lower-entropy material from an adjacent outer part of the flow.
-This way the ADAF flows can be become much hotter than standard thin discs, which leads to high-energy emission.
+This way the ADAF flows can be become much hotter than standard thin disks, which leads to high-energy emission.
+The peak of the spectral energy distribution of Sgr~A* hot flow is in the sub-mm/mm domain, which is in contrast with the spectrum of the thin, optically thick disks typical of AGN that peak in the UV domain, which is known as the Big Blue Bump, see also Fig.~\ref{agn_sed} for comparison.
+The submm/mm bump of Sgr~A* spectrum divides the optically thick part of the spectrum towards lower frequencies and the optically thin part towards the higher frequencies.
+The optically thin part of the spectrum is characterized by order-of-magnitude flares in the near-infrared (NIR) and the X-ray domains.
+There are about $\sim 3-5$ flares in the NIR domain, while about one X-ray flare a day.
+In addition, there is a correlation between the two domains -- every X-ray flare has a NIR counterpart, while the opposite is not true, see \citet{2021ApJ...917...73W} for a detailed analysis and multi-wavelength modelling of the flares.